High Dive Escape

 - Jon Sable does it Jon Sable Freelance #49 in a story that was an homage to The Prisoner of Zenda.
 Jon claims the opportunity to make this kind of exit is irresistible, and chooses to leap from a tower window into the moat rather than stick around and explain to the authorities what was going on.

-- Comics example: in The DCU, Batman foe Michael Baffle (who was intended to be a recurring character but was never brought back) escapes Batman this way after a fencing duel in Detective Comics #63.
+- Comics example: in the DC Universe, Batman foe Michael Baffle (who was intended to be a recurring character but was never brought back) escapes Batman this way after a fencing duel in Detective Comics #63.
 He leaps off the roof a castle (transported stone by stone from Europe and reassembled in Gotham City) into a nearby lake.

 - Armando does it to escape from Trebaldi's castle in Le Scorpion.
 He dives from Trebaldi's clifftop castle into the river at the base of the cliff with an unconscious Mejai slung over his back.